At the Pike's Behest: English versions

 The story was retold and translated into English with the title Foolish Emilyan and the Talking Fish by Lee Wyndham in "Russian Tales of Fabulous Beasts and Marvels", illustrated by Charles Mikolaycak.

 The tale was also published as a standalone book titled The Fool and the Fish, with illustrations by artist Gennady Spirin.

 The tale was retold as Ivan the Fool and the Magic Pike by James Riordan.

 Analysis

 Tale type

 The tale is classified - and gives its name - to the East Slavic type SUS 675, По щучьему велению, of the East Slavic Folktale Classification (СУС).
 The East Slavic type corresponds, in the international Aarne-Thompson-Uther Index, to type ATU 675, "The Lazy Boy".

 19th century Portuguese folklorist Consiglieri Pedroso claimed that the tale is a popular one, specially "in the East of Europe".
-Its name in Russian compilations are Emilian the Fool or By the Pike's Will.
-Similarly, Jack Haney stated that the tale is "common throughout the Eastern Slavic world".
+Its name in Russian compilations is Emilian the Fool or By the Pike's Will.
+Similarly, Jack Haney stated that the tale is "common throughout the Eastern Slavic world", but its first appearance in Russia was in a compilation published in 1787 by P. Timofeev.